-Bray head will take you up a hill to look out on the amazing views of Bray and the Irish Ocean.
+Bray head will take you up a hill to look out on the amazing views of Bray and the Irish sea.
 After that, the Cliff walk extends from Bray, all the way to Greystones ~7Km long.
 Don’t worry, you can get the dart back to Bray.

 To read more about all the fun you can have in Bray, Weekend Exploring Bray has a lot of options.

-I recently learned Bray is home to he first Geocache in Europe.
+I recently learned Bray is home to the first Geocache in Europe.
 If that’s something you are interested in, you can get more information – The Geo-Tourist’s Guide to Europe’s First Geocache, and Geocaching double first.

 3. Antrim – you can’t miss this place on your trip to Ireland